gemc/clas12Tags_old/README.md

-# clas12Tags

-This is a series of clas12 specific tags of the GEMC source code and geometry, installed in /group/clas12/gemc.
+The clas12Tags are a series of clas12 specific tags of the GEMC source code and geometry, installed in /group/clas12/gemc.

 To use the latest tag (currently 4a.2.1):